Privacy Notice / Cookies Policy

 Complaints or queries

 Join Dementia Research seeks to meet the highest standards when collecting and processing personal information.
 For this reason, we take any complaints made about this very seriously and we encourage people to feedback and tell us when they feel that our collection and/or use of personal information is unfair, misleading or inappropriate.
-Any complaint and/or query should be sent to the Register Manager (contact details below).

 If an individual should wish to make a complaint, we create a file containing the details of the complaint.
 We will only use the personal information we collect to process the complaint and to verify the level of the service we provide.